Operator moment dilations as block operators: Self-adjoint dilations

 Then $G^*G \geq 0$ in $M_{n+1} (C[-1,1])$.
 Since $H_{n}- H^{(2)}_{n}= \varphi_{n+1}(G^*G),$ and $\varphi$ is completely positive, $H_{n} - H^{(2)}_{n} \geq 0.$

 Conversely, assume that $H_{n}\geq0$ and $H^{(2)}_{n} \leq H_{n}$ for each $n.$ Let $M: = \mathbb{Z}_{+} \times \mathcal{H}$.
 Define a map $k \colon M \times M \to \mathbb{C}$ by

-Since $H_{n}\geq 0$ for all $n\geq0,$ $k$ is a positive definite kernel.
+Since $H_{n}\geq 0$ for all $n\geq0,$ then by Lemma \ref{Lemma: positivetype}, it follows that $k$ is a positive definite kernel.
 Let $V$ be a vector space of all complex functions on $M$ which is zero except for finitely many points of $M$.
 Since $k$ is positive definite, $V$ is a semi-inner product space with respect to:

 Let us take $\mathcal{N} = \{\xi\in V:\; \langle \xi, \xi \rangle = 0\}$.
 Then by Cauchy-Schwarz inequality, $\mathcal{N} = \{\xi:\; \langle \xi, \eta \rangle = 0,\; \text{for every}\; \eta \in V\}$ is subspace of $V$.
 Take $\mathcal{K}$ as the Hilbert space obtained by the completion of the quotient space $V/\mathcal{N}$.
 Define $\lambda\colon M \to \mathcal{K}$ by